-In the Summer of 2024, Disability EmpowHer Network graduated our third class of EmpowHer Camp Young Leaders and have now graduated 24 incredible disabled young women and nonbinary people.
-One week after the Class of 2024 graduated, we started the journey again with a new group of young leaders and mentors, and we've already seen incredible growth.
+In the Summer of 2025, Disability EmpowHer Network graduated our fourth class of EmpowHer Camp Young Leaders and have now graduated 24 incredible disabled young women and nonbinary people.
+One week after the Class of 2025 graduated, we started the journey again with a new group of young leaders and mentors, and we've already seen incredible growth.
 Check out our Impact Reports to learn more about the growth journey of our young leaders and their mentors.

 Group photo of young leaders and mentors in purple sweatshirts that say "Disabled Women Make History"